haandev/canvas-chart/readme.md

 # Welcome to CanvasChart

-first use "yarn" command to install dependencies.
+first use "yarn" command to install dependencies. then "yarn start" command to start project
-use the "node index.js" command to get started.

 if the browser window does not open automatically try going to http://localhost:8081